 Return to the main page.

-Union Cemetery, which dates back to the 1600s, is at the intersection of Sport Hill Road (Route 59) and Stepney Road (Route 136) in Easton, Connecticut.
-It is, according to ghost hunter Lorraine Warren, the most haunted cemetery in the country.
-Local authorities forbid anyone from entering the premises at night without a permit, and Mrs. Warren cautions against the worldy and supernatural dangers of visiting the cemetery at night and alone.
+Union Cemetery, which dates back to at least the 1760s, is the oldest cemetery in Easton, Connecticut.
+Previously referred to as "Old Cemetery" and "Baptist Cemetery", it is unknown where the name "Union" originated from.
+The cemetery, covering 5.2 acres, is located at the intersection of Sport Hill Road and Stepney Road.
+(Oddly, Route 59 - which is Sport Hill Road - takes a sharp right at the cemetery and becomes Stepney Road, while Sport Hill Road continues straight.)
+According to legendary paranormal expert, Lorraine Warren, Union Cemetery is the most haunted cemetery in the country.
+(She and her husband, Ed, wrote a book about Union Cemetery, called Graveyard.)
+Local authorities forbid anyone from entering the premises at night without a permit, and Mrs. Warren cautioned against the worldly and supernatural dangers of visiting the cemetery at night and alone.

-There are dozens of stories associated with the cemetery.
-And hundreds of (night-time) photos have been taken showing apparitions, ghost globules, psychic energy and other phenomena (if you believe).
+There are dozens of supernatural stories associated with the cemetery.
+Hundreds of (night-time) photos have been taken showing apparitions, ghost globules, psychic energy and other phenomena (if you believe).
 I have included a few of my own at the bottom of this page.

-A view of the old part of the cemetery, closer to Easton Baptist Church.
+A view of the old part of the cemetery, closer to Easton Black Rock Church (formerly Easton Baptist Church).

 "Here lyes buried the body of Mr. Ebenezer Hubbell who departed this life March the 6th 1761, in ye (the) 74th year of his age."